-Nobody can dispute that Dublin is one of the world’s greatest cities for pubs.
+Dublin pubs make it one world’s greatest cities for bar hopping.
 In fact, when you combine all of Ireland’s pubs, they are the country’s biggest tourist attraction.
-Whether you are looking for a good pint of Guinness, traditional Irish music, or a solid pint of smaller batch brews, you will be sure to find plenty of options for a good ‘craic’ (Irish for “good times”).
-But the focus of this list is on the 5 best pubs in Dublin for Irish micro brews at a good price.
+Whether you are looking for a frothy pint of Guinness, traditional Irish music, or a solid pint of smaller batch brews, you will be sure to find plenty of options for a good ‘craic’ (Irish for “good times”).
+But the focus of this list is the best pubs in Dublin for craft beer.

 Located next to historic Christ Church Cathedral, the Bull and Castle offers as delicious a beer selection as any Dublin establishment.
 They don’t brew their own, but feature many beers from Irish micro breweries, plus a good selection of Belgian, German, Czech and American beers.

 The restaurant downstairs has a full menu offering an assortment of nice steaks and classic dishes such as Irish stew (one of the best we’ve had out in Dublin).
 Meat is provided by FX Buckley, the best butchers in Dublin.
 The upstairs beer hall does not offer the full menu of the restaurant, but you can get excellent fish n’ chips or a tasty full rack of ribs, with top notch hand cut chips.

 Brewdock is a fantastic Dublin gastro pub operated by Galway Bay Brewing.
 They’re located near Connolly Train Station in North Dublin.
 They serve a wonderful selection of Irish, British, Belgian and American beers.